webqit/quantum-js/README.md

 </details>

-Giving you fine-grained reactivity *at the precision of the dependency graph of your own code*!
+Giving you fine-grained reactivity *at the precision of the individual expression*!

 Okay, here's how it works: